CircleCI-Public/cimg-node/README.md

 #### Browsers

-**The browsers variants are currently in beta.
-Please feel free to contribute to the conversation [here](https://discuss.circleci.com/t/next-gen-convenience-image-browsers-variant-beta/37794).**

 The browsers variant is the same Node.js image but with Java, Selenium, and browser dependencies pre-installed via apt.
 The browsers variant can be used by appending `-browser` to the end of an existing `cimg/node` tag.
 The browsers variant is designed to work in conjunction with the [CircleCI Browser Tools orb](https://circleci.com/developer/orbs/orb/circleci/browser-tools).